Archaic-Atom/HOGFusion/README.md

-# HOGFusion

-Official repository for **HOGFusion**, an end-to-end degradation-robust infrared and visible image fusion framework for drone imagery.

-This project focuses on infrared-visible image fusion under complex degraded drone scenarios.
-In the current version, we release the constructed **MCMD-DroneVehicle** benchmark dataset.
+# Structure Reliability Guided Multi-Modal Image Fusion for Universal-Degraded Drone Imagery

-The source code of HOGFusion will be released after the paper is accepted.
+The source code will be released after the paper is accepted.

 ## News